bitovi/academy/src/react/7-intro-to-hooks.md

-@page learn-react/intro-to-hooks Introduction to Hooks
+@page learn-react/intro-to-hooks Class components vs hooks
 @parent learn-react 7

 @description Learn how to use React hooks to make functional components more powerful.